fac30/PLOG_Itziar/Week_01.md

 Do not fill in the feedback section.
 The Founders and Coders team will update this with feedback on your progress.

 Assessment
-1. Show evidence of some of the learning outcomes you have achieved this week.
+** 1. Show evidence of some of the learning outcomes you have achieved this week.**
 [Learning outcomes...]

 * Learn how to work with other people.
 I am used to doing projects on my own and at my own pace, so I had to learn how to communicate and structure the work with my teammates.